TebaldiLab/cellmarkeraccordion/README.md

 ## Integrate custom set of markers with the Accordion database
-<strong>cellmarkeraccordion</strong> includes the ```marker_database_integration``` function to integrate custom set of marker genes with the Accordion database, either health or disease.
-Set *database = "healthy"* or *database = "disease"* to integrate the custom markers set with the healthy or disease accordion database respectively.
-This function requires in input a table of marker genes with at least two columns: "cell_type"  and "marker", containing cell types and marker genes respectively.
-To effectively integrate the cell types into the Accordion database cell type nomenclature need to be standardized to the Cell Ontology and NCI Thesaurus, for physiological and disease-critical cell types respectively.
-If non-standardized cell types are provided, they will be still added to the Accordion database as "new" cell types.
-Additional columns can be specified in the table:
-- "species": indicates the associated species. if not specified it will set by default as "Human".
-- "tissue": specify the related tissue.
-To effectively integrate different tissues with the Accordion database, tissues name need to be standardized with the Uberon Ontology.
-If non-standardized tissues are present they will be added to the database as "new" tissues. if not specified integration will be performed without considering tissue specificity.
-- "marker type": either positive or negative. if not specified, markers will be considered as positive
-- "resource": can report the source of information allowing to report multiple times the same marker obtained from different resources. if not specified, resource column will be set as "custom_set" for all markers.
-- "disease": if database parameter is set to "disease", a column specifing the disease could be included.
-To effectively integrate different disease with the Accordion database, diseases name need to be standardized with the Disease Ontology.
-If non-standardized disease are present they will be added to the database as "new" diseases. if not specified integration will be performed without considering disease specificity.
+The <strong>cellmarkeraccordion</strong> package includes the ```marker_database_integration``` function, which allows users to integrate a custom set of marker genes into the Accordion database—either for healthy or disease conditions.
+<strong>Usage<strong>

+Set the database parameter to either:

+    "healthy" → Integrate with the healthy Accordion database "disease" → Integrate with the disease Accordion database

+Input Requirements

+The function requires a marker gene table with at least two columns:

+    cell_type – Specifies the cell type
+    marker – Lists the marker genes

+To ensure proper integration, cell types should be standardized:

+    Healthy database → Use Cell Ontology
+    Disease database → Use NCI Thesaurus
+    If non-standardized cell types are provided, they will be added as "new" cell types in the database.

+Optional Columns

+Additional columns can be included:

+    species: Specifies the species (default: "Human").
+    tissue: Specifies the related tissue.
+        Standardization with Uberon Ontology is recommended for effective integration.
+        Non-standardized tissues will be added as "new" tissues.
+        If omitted, integration will ignore tissue specificity.
+    marker_type: Defines marker type ("positive" or "negative"; default: "positive").
+    resource: Indicates the data source.
+        If omitted, markers are labeled as "custom_set".
+    disease: Required if database = "disease".
+        Standardization with Disease Ontology is recommended.
+        Non-standardized diseases will be added as "new" diseases.
+        If omitted, disease specificity is ignored.

+Running the Integration

-To perform custom set and accordion database integration run:
+To integrate a custom marker set with the Accordion database, use:

 ```bash
 table_integrated<-marker_database_integration(marker_table,
                            database = "healthy",